The Adaptive experience: Observations and analysis of real-world clonoSEQ results

 This page is intended for use by healthcare professionals of the United States.

-clonoSEQ® is available as a FDA-cleared in vitro diagnostic (IVD) test service provided by Adaptive Biotechnologies to detect minimal residual disease (MRD) in bone marrow samples from patients with multiple myeloma or B-cell acute lymphoblastic leukemia (B-ALL) , and blood or bone marrow from patients with chronic lymphocytic leukemia (CLL). clonoSEQ is also available for use in other lymphoid cancers as a CLIA-validated laboratory developed test (LDT) service.
+clonoSEQ® is available as a FDA-cleared in vitro diagnostic (IVD) test service provided by Adaptive Biotechnologies to detect minimal residual disease (MRD) in bone marrow from patients with multiple myeloma or B-cell acute lymphoblastic leukemia (B-ALL) and blood or bone marrow from patients with chronic lymphocytic leukemia (CLL). clonoSEQ is also available for use in other lymphoid cancers and specimen types as a CLIA-validated laboratory developed test (LDT).
 For important information about the FDA-cleared uses of clonoSEQ including test limitations, please visit clonoSEQ.com/technicalsummary.

 *Blood-based MRD testing for patients with B-Cell acute lymphoblastic leukemia (B-ALL) and multiple myeloma is available as a CLIA-regulated laboratory developed test (LDT) service provided by Adaptive Biotechnologies.
 This use of clonoSEQ has not been approved or cleared by the FDA